merenlab/merenlab.org/software/anvio/help/main/programs/anvi-interactive/index.md

                  &#45;&#45;gene&#45;mode
 </div>

+If there isn't one already, this command will automatically generate an anvi'o <span class="artifact-n">[genes-db](/software/anvio/help/main/artifacts/genes-db)</span> under the `GENES` directory at the same level of the profile database.
+When the same command is run again, <span class="artifact-n">[anvi-interactive](/software/anvio/help/main/programs/anvi-interactive)</span> will use the existing genes database.

 In this view you can order genes based on their distributions patterns across metagenomes (*without paying attention to their synteny*) or by ordering them based on their synteny in a given genome (*without paying attention to their differential distribution*).
 [Figure 2 in this paper](https://peerj.com/articles/4320/) examples the latter, and [Figure 5 in this paper](https://stm.sciencemag.org/content/11/507/eaau9356) examples the former case, which is also shown below:

 ![](http://merenlab.org/images/gene-distribution-across-metagenomes.png)